ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="使用 StorSimple Snapshot Manager 來管理裝置 | Microsoft Azure" description="描述如何使用 StorSimple Snapshot Manager MMC 嵌入式管理單元，來連接和管理 StorSimple 裝置。" services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"